jnfoster/kimbruce/index.md

-## Welcome to GitHub Pages
+## BruceFest

-A Festscrift in honor of Kim Bruce!
+A Festschrift in honor of Kim Bruce!

 ### Organizers